kivy/kivy/doc/sources/guide/widgets.rst

 the |pos| and |size| values of the rectangle will update when the |pos| of the
 |FloatLayout| changes.

 Now we put the snippets above into the shell of Kivy App.
+In the Python example above, each pos/size change results in a "hasattr" call.
+Here we provide a more optimal example using a dedicated "_update_rect" callback.

 Pure Python way::